Kotlin/kotlinx.serialization/docs-website/topics/serialization-customization-options.md

 ## Optional properties

-Properties with _default values_ are optional during deserialization, and can be skipped during serialization, if the format is configured to do so.
+Properties with _default values_ are optional during deserialization and can be skipped during serialization, if the format is configured to do so.
-For example, JSON is configured to skip encoding of default values out of the box.
+For example, the default JSON configuration skips encoding default values.

 ### Set default values for optional properties